 Activities held throughout Canada!
-The official launch of NSTTW will be held on November 6th at the Halifax Convention Centre in Halifax, Nova Scotia.
-The official program will take place from 8:00 am - 9:00 am.
+The official launch of NSTTW will be held on November 1st at Red River College Polytechnic in Manitoba.

 HOW TO PARTICIPATE?

 Individuals or groups may participate through their local SCC office activities, or organizations can host their own events to promote skilled trade and technology careers under the banner of National Skilled Trades and Technology Week in Canada.